maria-camberos/my-portfolio/README.md

 ## my-portfolio
-Este es un portafolio usando Python, como pandas, matplotlib, numpy, sklearn a manera de practica.
+This is my portfolio using Python, such as pandas, matplotlib, numpy, and sklearn for practice.
+I really enjoy doing this...

 ## Autor
 **Maria Camberos**